staneque/fsd-playground/Readme.md

 Feature (Theme toogle) needs to import Theme which at the first glance belongs to a higher order layer (or is it actually also a feature? ) Anyway this breaks the rule of layer import.
 Same shit with useTheme hook, which can be used by other lower level entities, so do those in fact belong to shared layer?

+Also internalization?

-it seems this problem is still being discussed by the framework authors https://www.youtube.com/watch?v=b_nBvHWqxP8&t=133s&ab_channel=Feature-SlicedDesign
+seems the solution to this problems is yet to be defined by the methodology authors and still being discussed e.g. https://www.youtube.com/watch?v=b_nBvHWqxP8&t=133s&ab_channel=Feature-SlicedDesign